 - Food expenses/meals

 - Furniture you purchase in-route to your new home

 - Any part of the purchase price of your new home

 - Security deposits

 - Expenses of buying or selling your home

-- Expenses incurred from breaking a lease agreement
+- Expenses you’ve acquired from signing or breaking a lease

 - Home improvements to help sell your home

-- Loss on the sale of your home
+- Loss on the sale of your house

 - Mortgage penalties